 Click on the Layout Controls in the top left corner of the screen to arrange the responses how you like them.
 Choose from Grid view, List view, and the Overlaid Layout

-At the end of class, be sure to End your Session so students can't be connected anymore.
-By doing so, you are also automatically saving this particular set of answers as one Session.
+At the end of class, be sure to end your Session so students can't be connected anymore.
 Later, you can present the same Deck again to begin a new Session with different students, or reopen this Session in your Sessions menu.

 2. In the new window that appears, type in a name for your Session.
 If you plan to use this lesson for multiple class periods, I recommend something like "Earth Science: Period 1."
 The Session will automatically be time stamped, so don't worry about dating it.

-If you've got the hang of the basic presenter tools, you'll be ready to add some of these additional powers to your lesson:
+If you've got the hang of the basic presenter tools, you'll be ready to power your lesson with these additional tips: